Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 Example: Vigo the ranger is ambushing a goblin scouting party.
 The goblins are surprised, so he has advantage on the attack roll.
 He is also hiding in the bushes, so he has another advantage.
 However- the goblins, however, are barely visible in the high brush, and enjoy half-cover, giving disadvantage to all attacks made against them.
 Totaling those circumstantial effects, Vigo has an advantage of 1 to the attack roll.
 So he rolls 3d10 and chooses the 2 highest numbers.

 Example 2: The goblins recover from Vigo's surprise attack and move in to eliminate the threat.
 Their leader is giving his soldiers a moral boost, granting them advantage.
 However- the goblins out of the optimal range of their slings, so they have disadvantage.
 Vigo is firing from a prone position, which means ranged attacks against him has disadvantage.
 Finally, Vigo is under the effects of a *blur* spell, which gives disadvantage to all attack rolls against him disadvantage.
-Totaling those circumstantial effects, The gohas an advantage of 1 to the attack roll.
-So he rolls 3d10 and chooses the 2 highest numbers.Totaling those circumstantial effects, Vigo has an advantage of 1 to the attack roll.
-So he rolls 3d10 and chooses the 2 highest numbers.
+Totaling those circumstantial effects, The goblins have a disadvantage of 2 to the attack roll.
+So they roll 4d10 and choose the 2 lowest numbers.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzMzkzODczNiwxNjgyNzIwNzAsLTE2ND
+eyJoaXN0b3J5IjpbLTE1OTU3NDAxNTIsMTY4MjcyMDcwLC0xNj
-M4NDI0OThdfQ==
+QzODQyNDk4XX0=
 -->